php-usergroup-dresden/website/contents/home.md

 * 19:30 Uhr (07:30pm) - **Testing mit Codeception: Full-stack PHP testing framework** (Main talk)

+  Codeception is a PHP testing framework for Behavior Driven Development, which covers all kinds of tests: unit tests, functional tests and acceptance tests.
+It is fast and simple in both usage and execution.
+This talk will give you a introduction to the software testing basics using codeception.
+It will also cover some stumbling blocks when writing tests,
+  like:

+  - Test code stability against small changes
+  - Data stability
+  - Test structure

+  Last but not least I will give you a short outlook how to make your tests also understandable for product owners.

   By Susann Sgorzaly ([<i class="fa fa-twitter"></i> @susann_sg](https://twitter.com/susann_sg))